PheWAS/PheWAS/README.md

 The PheWAS package can be installed using the devtools package.
 The following code when executed in R will get you started:
 ```
 install.packages("devtools")
+#It may be necessary to install DBI as not all package dependencies are installed below:
+install.packages("DBI")
 devtools::install_github("PheWAS/PheWAS")
 library(PheWAS)
 ```